 Thus began my dreams of the original MAUL – Martial Arts Uniting Ladies.
 I wanted to build a place where women could reach their potential alongside fellow women, just as I had.

 In starting up this program, a number of women, while interested, were also quite intimidated by training in martial arts, a side-effect, perhaps, of the ill-gotten reputation of martial arts for being hard-hitting, strength-based, and aggressive.
 To me, that description completely eliminates the most important part of Tae-Kwon-Do.
 First and foremost, it is an art.

-To stay true to that philosophy, the Maxi-MAUL program adheres to the traditional values of a martial art – the theory, the passion, and the mental strength engendered by training.
-We create a place that women of all levels and abilities can train, because you are not graded from where you start, but where you go.
+To stay true to that philosophy, the Ori-MAUL program adheres to the traditional values of a martial art – the theory, the passion, and the mental strength engendered by training.
+We create a place that women of all levels and abilities can train, because you are not graded from where you start, but how far you go.
 This program is inspired by my first female instructor.
 She taught that traditional martial arts should be open to everyone with a philosophy of self-discipline and empowerment, and that it should remain enjoyable rather than grinding.
 We follow, then, the teachings of Master Tina Felice of Geneva, New York – 1 of 13 female 7th Dan black-belts in the entire United States of America, and owner of her own Do-Jang, Geneva Martial Arts.